mattheusv/mattheusv.github.io/content/how-postgres-compile-sql.md

 tried to understand more about how SQL expressions are compiled using LLVM but without much success, with this encouragement I decided to go deeper and understand how PostgreSQL compiles SQL code, and here I will describe my understanding notes.

-Please let me know if something is not right, I'm just a curious guy trying to understand PostgreSQL source code.
+Please let me know if something is not right, I'm just a curious guy trying to understand Postgres source code.

 ## How Postgres decide if a SQL should be compiled or not?